EASTWOOD’S COACH DANIEL MARTINEZ

 Another common mistake is missing out on tax credits, such as the Earned Income Tax Credit (EITC), which is often seen in El Paso, according to Rutter.
 The EITC is designed to help low-income workers.
 This year, the maximum EITC for taxpayers with three or more children has increased to $7,830.

-To ensure a smooth filing process, Rutter encourage people to double-check their information and seek help if needed.
+To ensure a smooth filing process, Rutter encourages people to double-check their information and seek help if needed.

 “Get help.
 I mean, there's all kinds of help out there—all the way from free help to people like myself that do it for a living,” emphasized Rutter.